-The full error message reads like this:
+The full error message may read like this:

 We can’t find your camera.
 Check to make sure that it’s connected and installed properly, that it isn’t being blocked by anti-virus software, and that your camera drivers are up to date.
 If you need it, here’s the error code: 0xA00F4244 (0xC00DABE0).